 THIRUKETHEESWARAM, is an ancient temple in Manthottamam, in Mannar District, about seven miles north of the Mannar Town.
 According to legend, it was at this ancient temple that Kethu Bhagavan worshipped Lord Easwaram (Shiva).
 Hence the shrine acquired the name of Thiruketheeswaram.

 This temple dedicated to the worship of the Supreme God Siva has been the most venerated for centuries and the holy waters of the Palavi Tank by its side are venerated in the sacred hymns of two great Saivite saints, Thirugnana Sambandhar and Sundarar, who lived in the 7th and 8th Centuries respectively.
+This great temple was completely destroyed by the Portuguese in the 16th Century and the stones from here were used to build the Fort at Mannar, the churches and also the Hammershield Fort at Kayts.

 The history of the temple goes back to the era of Chola.
 It is believed to be built in 600 B.C.
 Another story related to the Kovil says that the father-in-law of Ravana, the king of Lanka, built Thiruketheeswaram.
 Ravana himself had been a devotee of Koneswaram Temple, Trincomalee.
 Rama, who built the Sivan Temple at Rameshwaram, on his way back to Ayodhya from Lanka, is reputed to have worshipped Lord Siva at the Thiruketheeswaram as well.